Egypt court blocks creation of constitutional assembly

 Only a handful of seats were reserved for youth groups, women and for Christian Copts, who said they plan to boycott the assembly, following the example of liberal groups and the country’s highest Sunni Islamic institution al-Azhar, who all withdrew from the assembly.

-“This ruling will allow the Egyptian people to protect the January 25 revolution from the hegemony of the Islamist current and from the Muslim Brotherhood that seeks to polarize and bar civilian politicians who participated in the revolution,” rights activist Youssef Abdel Khalek.

-A top judge, Zaghloul al-Balshy, vice chairman of the Court of the Cassation, told Reuters that Tuesday’s court decision meant “the make-up of the assembly has to be reconsidered and the new representation has to represent the entire society.”
+The case was brought by lawyers and activists complaining that the body appointed by the Islamist-led parliament to write the constitution laying out the framework of laws and state institutions fails to reflect the diversity of Egyptian society.

-The current constitution was suspended by the army in February last year, shortly after it took power from Egypt’s long-serving autocratic president, Hosni Mubarak, who was forced out by a popular uprising.
+The current constitution was suspended by the army rulers in February last year, shortly after they took power from Egypt’s long-serving autocratic president, Hosni Mubarak, who was forced out by a popular uprising.

-The new constitution will define the balance of power between parliament and the president, the influence of Islamic sharia law over statute and society and the extent of the army’s influence over the government and freedom from supervision.

-An army representative attending the assembly’s second meeting last week urged political powers to put their differences aside and said the constitution writing process would not delay handing power to an elected president.
+The new document is expected to include more freedoms and define rules for the authorities including setting out the terms of presidential power.

+It could also decide which institution of state will effectively rule the Arab world’s most populous country.

-Additional reporting by Sherine El Madany and Tamim Elyan; Writing by Tom Pfeiffer; Editing by Myra MacDonald
+Additional reporting by Dina Zayed and Sherine El Madany; Writing by Tom Pfeiffer; Editing by Mark Heinrich